neonwatty/reddit-drafter/README.md

 ### Loading a Draft

-#### From Sidebar
-1. Open the sidebar on a Reddit submit page (`Ctrl+Shift+D`)
-2. View recent drafts in the sidebar
-3. Click **"Load"** on any draft
-4. Confirm if the form already has content

 #### From Popup
 1. Open the popup
 2. Find the draft you want to load
-3. Click the menu (⋮) and select **"Edit"**
+3. Click the menu (⋮) and select **"Load in Reddit"**
-4. Review the draft details
-5. Navigate to the appropriate subreddit's submit page
+4. The extension will automatically navigate to the correct submit page and inject the draft content
-6. Use the Load feature from the sidebar

 ### Command Palette